-A genomics specialist with over 50 publications, Ruth drew on her academic research to lead the first genome-wide single-nucleotide polymorphisms (SNP) analysis of a safety biomarker to be submitted to the FDA.
+I am a genomics specialist with over 50 patents and publications and I drew on my extensive academic research to lead the first genome-wide single-nucleotide polymorphism analysis of a safety biomarker to be submitted to the FDA.

 Personalised healthcare: transforming the way we use medicine

 FIRST CIRCULATING TUMOUR DNA APPROVAL